lingo-iitgn/awesome-code-mixing/README.md

 > A curated list of papers, datasets, and toolkits for **Code-Switching** & **Code-Mixing** in Natural Language Processing in the Era of Large Language Models.

+⭐ If you find this repository helpful, please consider giving it a star.

 ## Table of Contents

 *Click on any link to jump to the corresponding section on this page.*